SanUSB/AsyncIOT/README.md

  Open the Boards Manager: Go to Tools > Board > Boards Manager:
  Search for ESP32 and press install button for the "ESP32 by Espressif Systems".
 Also search for ESP8266 and press install button for the "ESP8266 by ESP8266 Community".

- The dependencies of the universal AsyncIOT tool are the Async libraries.
+ The dependencies of the AsyncIOT tool are the Async libraries.
 For ESP8266 are ESPAsyncTCP and ESPAsyncWebServer at:

  * https://github.com/me-no-dev/ESPAsyncTCP
  * https://github.com/me-no-dev/ESPAsyncWebServer